Cham dance

 The Black-Hat Drum Cham, performed at the Honolulu Museum of Art.

-Cham dance at Leh Palace during the Dosmoche festival, 13 February 2018.
+Cham dance at Kumbum Monastery on 2 March 2026, Qinghai, China.

 The cham dance is a lively masked and costumed dance associated with some sects of Tibetan Buddhism and Buddhist festivals.
 The dance is accompanied by music played by monks using traditional Tibetan musical instruments.
 The dances often offer moral instruction relating to karuṇā (compassion) for sentient beings and are held to bring merit to all who perceive them.

 Chams are considered a form of meditation and an offering to the gods.
 The leader of the cham is typically a musician, keeping time with a percussion instrument like cymbals, the one exception being Dramyin Cham, where time is kept using dramyin.

 The term "devil dance" was an early 20th century description of the performance, derived from Western perceptions of the costumes worn by performers.

 Content

 Two dancers during a cham dance at a temple in Beijing, 1 March 1919.

 Chams often depict incidents from the life of Padmasambhava, the 9th century Nyingmapa teacher, and other saints.

 The great debate of the Council of Lhasa between the two principal debators or dialecticians, Moheyan and Kamalaśīla is narrated and depicted in a specific cham dance held annually at Kumbum Monastery in Qinghai.
 One iteration of this dance is performed on the eve of Losar, the Tibetan new year, to commemorate the assassination of the cruel Tibetan king, Langdarma in 841 CE by a monk called Lhalung Pelgyi Dorje.
 The monk, dressed in a black robe and a black hat, danced outside the palace until he was allowed to perform in front of the emperor, then assassinated him.
 It is a dance symbolising the victory of good over evil.

 The Black Hat dance is a Vajrakilaya dance and is the dance most frequently depicted in paintings.
 The dance is performed by Buddhist monks and operates in two levels, to achieve enlightenment and to destroy evil forces.
 The dancers often hold a skull and scarf tied together and then attached to the hilt of a purba.